Modalen Municipality: General information

-The parish of Modalen was separated from the old municipality of Hosanger on 1 January 1910 to become a separate municipality.
-Initially, the municipality had 821 residents.
+The parish of Modalen was established on 1 January 1910 when the old Hosanger Municipality was divided.
+The northeastern part of municipality (population: 821) became the new Modalen Municipality and the rest of the municipality (population: 2,524) remained as a smaller Hosanger Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the middle part of the Eksingedalen valley (population: 151) was transferred from Modalen to the municipality of Vaksdal.
-Also on that date, the Nipo, Dyrkolbotn, and Eitrdalen farm areas (population: 12), located north of the village of Romarheim, were transferred from Modalen to the neighboring municipality of Lindås.
+On 1 January 1964, the middle part of the Eksingedalen valley (population: 151) was transferred from Modalen Municipality to the neighboring of Vaksdal Municipality.
+Also on that date, the Nipo, Dyrkolbotn, and Eitrdalen farm areas (population: 12), located north of the village of Romarheim, were transferred from Modalen Municipality to the neighboring Lindås Municipality.

+Historically, this municipality was part of the old Hordaland county.
+On 1 January 2020, the municipality became a part of the newly-formed Vestland county (after Hordaland and Sogn og Fjordane counties were merged).

 Name

 The municipality (originally the parish) is named after the old Mo farm (Mór) since the first Mo Church was built there in the Middle Ages.
 The first element is mór which means "heath" or "moor".
 The last element, dalen, was added later and it is derived from the old word dalr which means "valley" or "dale".